Big stick ideology: Cuba

 The U.S. after the Spanish–American War had many expansionists who wanted to annex Cuba.
 Many people felt that a foreign power (outside of the U.S.) would control a portion of Cuba, thus the U.S. could not continue with its interests in Cuba.
 Although many advocated annexation, this was prevented by the Teller Amendment, which states "hereby disclaims any disposition of intention to exercise sovereignty, jurisdiction, or control over said island except for pacification thereof, and asserts its determination, when that is accomplished, to leave the government and control of the island to its people".
 When summarized, this could mean that the U.S. would not interfere with Cuba and its peoples.
 The expansionists argued that the Teller Amendment was created "ignorant of actual conditions", which released the U.S. from its obligation.
 Following the debate surrounding the Teller Amendment, the Platt Amendment took effect.
 The Platt Amendment (the name is a misnomer; the Platt Amendment is actually a rider to the Army Appropriation Act of 1901) was accepted by Cuba in late 1901, after "strong pressure" from Washington.
-The Platt Amendment, summarized by Thomas A. Bailey in Diplomatic History of the American People:
+The Platt Amendment is summarized by Thomas A. Bailey in Diplomatic History of the American People: